jonascesconetto/decision-maker/README.md

 ## Project Setup

-1. Create your own empty repo on GitHub
-2. Clone this repository (do not fork)
-  - Suggestion: When cloning, specify a different folder name that is relevant to your project
-3. Remove the git remote: `git remote rm origin`
-4. Add a remote for your origin: `git remote add origin <your github repo URL>`
-5. Push to the new origin: `git push -u origin master`
-6. Verify that the skeleton code now shows up in your repo on GitHub

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the .env file with your correct local information
+2. Update the .env file with your correct local information - you will need to sign up for mailgun api to send email notifications
 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Run migrations: `npm run knex migrate:latest`